-Operations — Public Company Infrastructure
+Operations · Public Company Infrastructure

 How to Choose the Right SEC Lawyer for a Micro-Cap Company

-For micro-cap and small-cap public companies, securities counsel touches almost everything that matters: your ability to raise capital, your compliance posture with the SEC, your 8-K disclosures, and your ability to close M&A transactions quickly.
+For micro-cap and small-cap public companies, securities counsel touches almost everything that matters: your ability to raise capital, your compliance posture with the SEC, your 8-K disclosures, and your ability to close M&A transactions.
+Most CEOs choose their first securities lawyer based on a referral without understanding what they are actually buying.

 What You Are Actually Buying